 The following Officials will provide privacy, but not confidentiality, upon receiving a report of conduct prohibited under this policy:

-- Title IX Coordinator or designee.
+- Director of Nondiscrimination and Title IX or designee.

 The following Officials may provide confidentiality: